3manuek/RDS_HIPAA_FTS/article.md

 dbtest=> \lo_import '/home/emanuel/dummyKeys/private.key' privk
 lo_import 16439
 ```

-Now, let's insert those files directly into the `keys` table.
+Let's insert those files directly into the `keys` table, getting the key id using
+the `pgp_key_id` function provided by the pgcrypto extension.

 ```
 INSERT INTO keys VALUES( pgp_key_id(lo_get(16438)) ,lo_get(16438), lo_get(16439));
 ```

+NOTE 1:
-Both keys shuold return the same id from the `pgp_key_id` function.
+> Both keys should return the same id from the `pgp_key_id` function.
+If that's not
+> the case, you are dealing with keys that won't work together.

+NOTE 2:
+> The key used in the current example has an empty passphrase which is - you got it -
+> a security suicide.
+You won't use keys protected by a passphrase.

 ## Data definition

 As we are going to put all the encryption inside the function, I placed a mapping
-table that will receive columns as text, convert inside the trigger-returning function
+table that will receive columns as text type, convert inside the trigger-returning function
-and insert the encrypted data only in the main table.
-If you look at the code bellow,
+and insert the encrypted data only in the destination table (`__person__` and `__person__PGP`).
-you will see that both tables have both `bytea` and text data types.
+If you look at the code bellow, you will see that both tables have both `bytea` and text data types.

-> For simplicity reasons, I didn't include indexes or other indexable columns.
+We are going to use PGP encryption and raw encryption.
+The advantage of the PGP
+functions is that it allow us to use text as datatype, which save us some casting
+(and obviously adds another layer of security).
+Raw functions are discouraged to be
+used, however still an easy way to encrypt data using a simple passphrase and
+a selected encryption method.

 ```